Long Beach Line: History

 Conceiving of the line earlier in the summer, Henry E. Huntington incorporated the Pacific Electric Railway in November 1901 and immediately began work on the Long Beach Line.
 Service began on July 4, 1902 (with a trial car run over the line the previous day), initially beginning at 9th and Main Streets in downtown Los Angeles (the trackage on 9th Street was acquired from Huntington's Los Angeles Railway in 1904).
 The terminal was moved to the Pacific Electric Building in 1905, and trains were rerouted over the newly built elevated trackage west of San Pedro Street in 1917.
 The service was designated line 6.

+Skip-stop limited trains were eliminated between February and November 1944.
+Postwar ridership initially kept strong, but service cuts began as early as 1946.

 The Long Beach Line was transferred to Metropolitan Coach Lines in 1953.
 The service was further was commuted to the Los Angeles Metropolitan Transit Authority on March 3, 1958; on April 17 it was renumbered to line 36.

 Passenger service ended on April 9, 1961, the last of the former Pacific Electric lines to do so.
 Trains were replaced by the 36 "Long Beach Freeway Flyer" bus, which followed the new Long Beach Freeway north of the Long Beach Boulevard interchange.
 Local replacement service north of this point was provided by the 33 "Los Angeles–Compton–Wilmington", which had replaced San Pedro via Dominguez Line trains in 1958.
+A documentary Ride the Last of the Big Red Cars by Interurban Films captured the last week of operations of the Long Beach Line.

 Southern Pacific continued to operate freight trains over the line.
 Their successor, Union Pacific, operates the remainder of the tracks as the Wilmington Subdivision.

 A Southern Pacific depot of Mission Revival design was built at Broadway and Pacific Avenue in downtown Long Beach in 1907.
 It was moved to a nearby Long Beach city maintenance yard alongside the Los Angeles River in 1936, and then moved again in 2015.
 It was destroyed by a fire in 2016.